pjtorres/metagenomics_tutorial/README.md

 ```bash
 docker run -v `pwd`:`pwd` -w `pwd` biocontainers/bedtools:v2.25.0_cv3 bedtools bamtofastq -i 2_Decontam/insub732_NA_human_sorted.bam -fq 2_Decontam/insub732_R1_NA_human_sorted.fastq -fq2 2_Decontam/insub732_R2_NA_human_sorted.fastq
 ```
-### 3. Taxonomic Classificaiton
+### 3. Taxonomic Classification

-There are a number of classification progrmas out there: [centrifuge](https://ccb.jhu.edu/software/centrifuge/) [kraken](https://ccb.jhu.edu/software/kraken/), [kaiju](http://kaiju.binf.ku.dk/), [mOTU](https://omictools.com/motu-tool), [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi), [FOCUS](https://github.com/metageni/FOCUS) ... you get the picture.
+There are a number of classification programs out there: [centrifuge](https://ccb.jhu.edu/software/centrifuge/) [kraken](https://ccb.jhu.edu/software/kraken/), [kaiju](http://kaiju.binf.ku.dk/), [mOTU](https://omictools.com/motu-tool), [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi), [FOCUS](https://github.com/metageni/FOCUS) ... you get the picture.
 There are a lot!
 It is up to you to decide what works best for your given dataset.
-I am a fan of centrifuge, but there is alot of processing invovled in order to make it human readable.
+I am a fan of centrifuge, but there is a lot of processing involved in order to make it human readable.
 For the sake of this tutorial I will use [metaphlan2](https://bitbucket.org/biobakery/metaphlan2).
 T

 a.
 Once again let us use a someone elses docker image :)
 ```bash
 docker pull qhmu/metaphlan2
 ```
 b.
-This time I will show you how you can go inside of the docker container so that we do not have to type ```docker run -v `pwd`:`pwd` -w `pwd` ``` everytime you want to run something.
+This time I will show you how you can go inside of the docker container so that we do not have to type ```docker run -v `pwd`:`pwd` -w `pwd` ``` every time you want to run something.

 ```bash
 sudo docker run -v `pwd`:`pwd` -w `pwd` -it  qhmu/metaphlan2-docker:latest